-My daughter, Giovanna, and I stepped through the door of a one-room structure in a very remote village in the hills of Rwanda in 2016.
-There, we were greeted by a very shy woman, her name was Judi.
-Inside, there was no natural light, other than what shone through the door opening.
+In 2016, my daughter Giovanna and I stepped into a one-room structure in a remote village in the hills of Rwanda.
+There, we were shily greeted by Judi.
+Inside, there was no light other than what shone through the door opening.

-Today Judi is the village tailor.
-Evidence of her skills – newly sewn dresses, school uniforms, jackets -- hang from the mud ceiling of her 1-room home, ready to be tried on by her clients.
-She proudly told us she had saved enough money to own -- rather than rent -- a sewing machine.
-Most importantly, she was able to look after her family, providing them food, clothing, and even health insurance.
+Today, Judi is the village tailor.
+Evidence of her skills – newly sewn dresses, school uniforms, jackets — hang from the mud ceiling of her home, ready to be tried on by her clients.
+She proudly told us she had saved enough money to own (not rent) a sewing machine.
+Most importantly, she was able to look after her family, providing them with food, clothing, and even health insurance.

-Judi’s story – the transformation of a life and family because of a learned and marketable skill -- is the story of millions of women and displaced individuals around the world.
-There are Judi’s in the Congo, Syria, India, Iraq, Cambodia and in the United States and United Kingdom.
-They are people who were born under a star of risk and uncertainty and untold pain versus the safety and security I have known most of my life.
-But just like Judi, peoples’ lives can be changed forever when they have the opportunity to lift themselves up through a marketable trade.
+Judi’s story – the transformation of a family because of a learned and marketable skill — is the story of millions of displaced individuals around the world.
+You'll find women like Judi in the Congo, Syria, India, Iraq, Cambodia, as well as in the United States.
+But just like Judi, lives can change forever when they have the opportunity.

-The NGO that showed up for Judi was Women for Women International (www.womenforwomen.org).
-I went to visit that village where she lived because I had, for over 15 years running, been sponsoring women like her.
-I may never meet any of the women I sponsored in Nigeria, the Congo, Afghanistan or Rwanda.
-But every one of those women – individually and collectively – helped reshape me as a person.
-They have made my life so much better.
-I believe I did something for them.
+The NGO that showed up for Judi was Women for Women International.
+For over 15 years, I had been sponsoring women like her.
+While I may never meet some of the women I sponsored in Nigeria, the Congo, Afghanistan, or Rwanda, every one of them — individually and collectively – helped reshape me as a person.
+They have made my life so much better, and I believe I did something for them.

 When I turned 50 in 2009, I conceived an idea to develop a cookbook that would highlight the work of Women for Women International.
-With the help of a team of 4 women who shared my belief in the organization and in our mission, we made it happen.
-To date, the book has sold over 65,000 copies and raised tens of thousands of dollars both directly and indirectly.
-Our dream was that for every book sold, someone would be moved to make a difference, to consider the opportunity to help another human being become self-reliant.
-Perhaps to sponsor someone like Judi.
+For every book sold, I hoped, someone might be moved to make a difference, to consider the opportunity to help another human being become self-reliant, perhaps to sponsor someone like Judi.
+With the help of a team of four women who shared my belief in the organization, we've sold over 65,000 copies and raised tens of thousands of dollars both directly and indirectly.

-I have this same dream for Peace by Piece International, which I founded in August of 2017.
-For every gift item or event give-away that a business group or individual purchases, they provide income for the maker – someone who might be in a remote village in Nepal or on the outskirts of Chicago.
-It might be someone who survived genocide, someone who has been trafficked, someone who was incarcerated, or an immigrant seeking a better life.
+I have this same dream for Peace by Piece International, which I founded in August 2017.
+For every gift item or event giveaway that a business purchases, they provide income for a maker – someone in a remote village in Nepal or on the outskirts of Chicago, someone who survived genocide, someone who has been trafficked, someone who was incarcerated, or someone seeking a better life as an immigrant.

-A second part of my dream – and my goal for Peace by Piece – is that the recipient of every PbP gift feels a impact, a blessing, from that product.
-I hope they will enjoy thinking about where that product came from, whose hands shaped that product, and how great the impact is of learning and practicing a skill and the role it plays in creating self-worth.
+I hope that every recipient of every PbP gift feels the impact of that product.
+I hope they think about where it came from, whose hands shaped it, and how learning and practicing a skill creates strength and self-reliance.

-I’m excited that Peace by Piece can help businesses make a difference in the lives of people like Judi all around the world and closer to home.
+I’m excited to help businesses make a difference in the lives of people like Judi all around the world and close to home.